lgriffin/Zeppelin/README.md

     !!
 USE AT YOUR OWN RISK !!
     !!!!!!!!!!!!!!!!!!!!!!!!!!
 ## January 2011: Zeppelin is currently pre-alpha software.
-We hope to move to a first production version within the next few weeks.
+We expect to move to a first production version within the next few weeks.
 Documentation and further updates to follow... @pelger

 ## Zeppelin
-Zeppelin is a cloud development framework that is designed to efficently run multiple applications on the same same stack.
+Zeppelin is a cloud development framework that is oriented to run multiple applications on the same node same stack.
 Zeppelin is based on two key principals:

  * Keep everything as simple as possible

  * Avoid doing work wherever possible

-Zeppelin has a server and a client side portion.
-As much processing as possible is handled on the client side, for example view templates are processed on the client removing load from the server.
+Zeppelin has a server and client side components.
+As much processing as possible is handled on the client side, for example view templates are processed on the client moving processing load from the server.
+Client side templating is handled through the excellent jquote library.

 ## Key Features:

  * Multiple applications per server stack instance

- * Highly scaleable approach

  * Distributed MVC architecture - template processing and rendering is done on the client

- * Built in CMS support through WebDav
+ * Built in WebDav CMS support

- * Simple application layout structure
+ * Simple application layout

 ## Application layout and configuration
-Applications built ontop of the Zeppelin framework should have the following layout.
+Applications built ontop of the Zeppelin framework should have the following structure.

     hello
     |